 - Paris Attractions Pass

-The Paris Pass includes free admission to a number of popular museums attractions in and around Paris, free 1 day use of the Hop-on Hop-Off sightseeing bus, a travel card for unlimited public transportation travel within central Paris, and some additional discounts that can be used for local tours and restaurants.
-The Paris Pass also comes with a free useful guidebook (make sure you get a copy!).
+The Paris Pass includes free admission to a number of popular museums and attractions in and around Paris, as well as free 1 day use of the Hop-on Hop-Off sightseeing bus.
+The Paris Pass also comes with a free digital guidebook.

 Attractions Included in the Paris Pass?

-Paris Pass holders are currently granted free admission to over 60 museums, tours, and other attractions in and around Paris.
-These include some of the most popular Paris museums and attractions such as:
+Paris Pass holders are currently granted free admission to up to 80 museums, tours, and other attractions in and around Paris.
+These include some of the most popular Paris museums and attractions.